Channel

 or AIMRT_CHANNEL_SUBSCRIBER_CONTEXT

-handle is obtained in the Initialize
+handle in the Initialize

-mode, the usage is similar:
+method, the usage is similar:

 import aimrt_py